Planning multi-faith visits

 How schools can be involved

-- Use Eid al-Fitras (15th June 2018) as an opportunity to learn about Islam and foods from the Middle-East.
+- Use the end of Ramadan (Eid al-Fitr / Hari Raya Puasa / Bayram - 3 May 2022) as an opportunity to learn about Islam.
 Find a recipe for the class to cook together, or invite a community member to demonstrate and share with your class.

-- Use the Passover (31st March to 7th April 2018) as an opportunity to learn about Jewish beliefs and celebrations.
+- Use the Passover (beginning 16 April 2022) as an opportunity to learn about Jewish beliefs and celebrations.
 Find a recipe for your class to cook together, or invite a community member to lead a lesson and share this with your class.

 - National Mosque Open Day is held on the last Saturday of October each year.
-Coordinated by the Lebanese Muslim Association (LMA) and supported by the Department of Social Services this initiative aims to break down common misconceptions and stereotypes surrounding Islam and to promote understanding between Muslims and non-Muslims.
-Mosques, nationally, welcome the general public to a community centred day featuring guided tours, Q&A sessions and Islamic exhibitions as well as traditional food and children’s activities.
+Coordinated by the Lebanese Muslim Association and supported by the Department of Social Services this initiative aims to break down common misconceptions and stereotypes surrounding Islam and to promote understanding between Muslims and non-Muslims.

 Multi-faith excursion suggestions

 Find places of worship across New South Wales for the following religions: